maxandersen/jbosstools-asciidoctor/README.md

 Demo: http://screencast.com/t/tkHe4nq7F

+Contributions *very* welcome - this is just a proof-of-concept for now but feel free to submit patches and/or fork it and make it something different :)

 == How to build

 To import into eclipse we need to tell maven to go get the mvn dependencies.